Kidel/P4-Management-over-Kathara/README.md

   - /update -> shows a form and the subsequent post is sent to all subscribers in order to compile and run the p4 and cpp code attached.

 - Slave:
-  - automatic message to 'master/subscribe' to subscribe on startup
+  - automatic message to 'master/subscribe' to subscribe on startup.
   - /update -> attached files are copied, P4 processes are killed and the new file is compiled and run.